About Kaleidoscope Notes

 Hi there!
 I'm Sara Arends Haggith.

-I remember my first classes...
-I signed up for a semester of Intro to Iyengar Yoga at my college.
+Ah yes, my first classes...
+I signed up for a semester of Introduction to Iyengar Yoga in college.
 As we moved through standing poses each week, my legs trembled, trying to hold me up.

 I was a college student who lived in my head.
-And starting to move in new ways, and take up physical space in this body, was so challenging.
+And starting to move in new ways and take up physical space in this body was so challenging and painful.
+The pain of outgrowing who I'd been and literally stretching into the future.

 During that first semester, I glimpsed a calm, a peace, an inner silence, like I'd never experienced.
-It felt like a return.
+It felt like a return to something beautiful.
 A remembering.

-Almost 20 years later, this practice continues to bless me.
-And I'm so excited to share it with you.
+And now almost 20 years later, this practice continues to challenge and bless me.
+And I love to share it with others!

-I'm a Certified Iyengar Yoga Teacher (CIYT - Level 2, from the Iyengar Yoga National Association of the US.)
-I've been teaching since 2012.
+I'm a Certified Iyengar Yoga Teacher (Level 2 CIYT from the Iyengar Yoga National Association of the US.)
+And I've been teaching since 2012.

 Connecting with our body and mind and emotions through movement, action, and breath creates space to slow down, pause, and observe what's here right now.
-What a gift to practice and share.
+And from there, we can take the next right action.

 -sara